rceuls/rceuls/README.md

 ### Hi there 👋

+I am Raf, a full stack software developer/teacher from Belgium.
+I'm interested in programming, devops, ... .
+My hobbies include stuff like playing tabletop roleplaying games and reading.
+When there is no global pandemic I like to go to metal festivals/gigs.

+#### Contact Me

+You can find me on [LinkedIn](https://www.linkedin.com/in/raf-ceuls-a135b22/).

 <!--
 **rceuls/rceuls** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.